corticon/corticon-dynamic-forms/docs/front-end-integration/integration.md

 1.  **`index.html` (The Host Page):** This is the main HTML file that contains the containers for the dynamic form.
 It's responsible for loading all the necessary CSS and JavaScript files.

 2.  **`clientSetup.js` (The Initializer):** This script is the entry point for the form.
 It waits for the page to load, then initializes the `stepsController` and sets up the necessary event listeners to kick off the dynamic form process.
+It also handles higher-level logic such as switching between different sample forms and restoring user interface state from local storage.

 3.  **`stepsController.js` (The Controller):** As the "brain" of the form, this module is initialized by `clientSetup.js`.
 It manages the form's state, communicates with the Corticon decision service, and orchestrates the rendering of UI controls.